georgeiliadis91/discord-chat-bot/README.md

 ## discord-chat-bot

-A simple discord-bot for learning purposes
+A simple discord-bot for learning purposes iseing discord.js

-This is a simple discord bot written in Node using the discord.js lib.